Massacres of Albanians in the Balkan Wars: Vilayet of Scutari

+A number of reports surfaced about violent Montenegrin persecutions of Catholic Albanians.
+In Montenegrin-controlled districts, Catholic and Muslim Albanians were subject to forced mass conversions to Orthodox Christianity.
 When Serbo-Montenegrin soldiers invaded Shkodër, about 10,000 Montenegrins soldiers died.
-Equating Albanians with Turks, the invading armies enacted a revenge on the population for the way they had been treated centuries prior by Turks.
+Equating Albanians with Turks, Serbian army enacted a revenge on the population for the way they had been treated centuries prior by Turks.
 The city was looted, and civilians (including the sick and wounded and women and children, many of whom were Christian) were massacred.
 In late 1913, international pressure resulted in the withdrawal of Serbian forces from Shkodër; according to the city's Austro-Hungarian consul, Serb troops killed about 600 Albanians.